kchens/kchens.github.io/pages/words/2014-first-three-days.md

 	    end
 	  end

+*Thanks to Tealeaf Academy for their detailed blog [post](http://www.gotealeaf.com/blog/the-detailed-guide-on-how-ajax-works-with-ruby-on-rails).*

 #Friday - 11/21:
 #Phase 3:  Rails API Group Project:  CORS Headers

 *Written after Dev Bootcamp*
 *To be honest, this was kind of a wasted day at Dev Bootcamp.
 In addition to some disorganization, no one really worked on this project.
 That said, I think there are some important things to learn here.*

 If you're building a decoupled application with a server-side API, chances are you've run into a Cross-Origin Resource Sharing (CORS) problem.
-Chances are you've run into this problem:
+You probably saw this:

 	No ‘Access-Control-Allow-Origin’ header is present on the requested resource.